RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/Filters-RosettaScripts.md

 **[[Foldability|FoldabilityFilter]]** - Rebuilds a given segment of an input pose a specified number of times using fragment-based assembly.

+### Cyclic Peptide Design

+**[[CycpepSymmetryFilter|CycpepSymmetryFilter]]** - Determines whether a cyclic peptide backbone has a desired cyclic symmetry, and passes if and only if it does.
+Works with c2, c3, c4, _etc._ symmetry, as well as with c2/m, c4/m, c6/m, _etc._ symmetry.

 ##See Also

 * [[RosettaScripts]]: The RosettaScripts home page